 Fundrise is one of the most popular crowdfunded real estate investing platform.
 Similar to real estate investment trusts or partnerships, all the investors pool their money together to purchase real estate.
 This is a blend of both debt and equity investments that provide investors with both growth and income potential.

 You start by opening an account with Fundrise with a minimum of just $500 for the starter portfolio.
-There are also three other advanced portfolios with a minimum investment of $1,000.
-You will be glad to know that you can upgrade from the starter portfolio to one of the advanced plans at any time!
+Beyond the starter portfolio, there are also three other account levels: core, advanced, and premium with a minimum investment of $1,000, $10,000, and $100,000 respectively.

 This is a 100% passive investment.
 There is not active property selection or ongoing management.
 The only decision you need to make is whether or not you want to reinvest the dividends you will earn quarterly.
 Some investors choose to reinvest them to earn compound interest while others want them deposited into their bank account.